Industry Status

 Legacy & Sustainability

-A key venue for the Vancouver 2010 Winter Games, the facility is LEED Silver certified.
-It utilizes a closed-loop system that captures waste heat from the ice plant to heat the building.
-It is also considered a global benchmark for accessibility, designed specifically to support sledge hockey with transparent boards and level-entry ice access.
+A venue for the Vancouver 2010 Winter Games, the facility is LEED Silver certified.
+It runs a closed-loop system that captures waste heat from the ice plant to heat the building.
+It was designed to support sledge hockey with transparent boards and level-entry ice access.